sebasstrogg/Captura/faq.md

 Games using DirectX run in a special mode where the current capture methods fail.

 We have tried a good project: https://github.com/spazzarama/Direct3DHook but the performance needs to be tweaked before it can be used for Video Recording.

+### Why is Recorded Video of the size of entire screen when I capture a specific Window?
+When capturing a specific Window, there is a possibility of that Window being moved or resized.
+The video size must be big enough to encorporate resizing.
+So, it is kept of the size of the entire screen.

 ### Why does the captured video playback very fast? ([#44](https://github.com/MathewSachin/Captura/issues/44))
 This may happen for framerates greater than 30fps.